Norman Saunders (politician): Father of Turks and Caicos Tourism

-Co-Founding the Progressive National Party, and the Shift to Ministerial Government
+Co-founding the Progressive National Party, and the shift to Ministerial government

-In the years leading up to the 1976 General Election, Norman Saunders played a pivotal role in the creation of a formal party system in the Turks and Caicos Islands and in transitioning the territory from a colonial administrative structure to Ministerial Government.
-During the 1972–1976 Legislative Term, elected members—including Saunders—grew increasingly frustrated by the limitations of the bicameral system, in which real authority remained with British-appointed administrators.
+In the years leading up to the 1976 General Election, Saunders played a role in the creation of a formal party system in the Turks and Caicos Islands and in transitioning the territory from a colonial administrative structure to Ministerial Government.
+During the 1972–1976 Legislative Term, elected members grew increasingly frustrated by the limitations of the bicameral system, in which real authority remained with British-appointed administrators.
 This led to a united push for constitutional reform aimed at granting elected officials genuine decision-making power.

-In 1975, a delegation of elected members—including Saunders—entered into negotiations with the British Government to draft a more modern constitution.
-On the advice of Ivan Buchanan, the group retained the services of renowned constitutional lawyer Dr. Billy Herbert to support their efforts.
-In a critical move that enabled the negotiations, Saunders personally financed the hiring of Dr. Herbert—covering the bulk of the costs alongside Albray V. Butterfield Sr.—after public donations fell short.
+In 1975, a delegation of elected members entered into negotiations with the British Government to draft a more modern constitution.
+On the advice of Ivan Buchanan, the group retained the services of renowned constitutional lawyer Billy Herbert to support their efforts.
+In a move that enabled the negotiations, Saunders personally financed the hiring of Herbert after public donations fell short.
 A substantial private contribution from businessman Robin Laing further supported the effort.
 The resulting 1976 Constitution established Ministerial Government for the first time in the Turks and Caicos Islands, enabling the formation of an elected Cabinet led by a Chief Minister.

-Following the constitutional changes, Saunders and several other sitting legislators recognized the need for political organization and co-founded the Progressive National Organization (PNO), later renamed the Progressive National Party (PNP).
-Among the founding members were Nathaniel Francis, Headley Durham, Hilly Ewing, Albray V. Butterfield Sr., Charles Missick, and Alexander Smith.
+Following the constitutional changes, Saunders and several other sitting legislators recognised the need for political organisation and co-founded the Progressive National Organization (PNO), later renamed the Progressive National Party (PNP).
 At a special meeting in Grand Turk, the public strongly urged the selection of a leader before the upcoming election.
 Initially expected to be a contest between Saunders and Francis, the latter withdrew his nomination, stating that Saunders had “everything to make an able leader of the party.”
 This led to unanimous support for Saunders as the Progressive National Organization's first leader.

-The constitutional breakthrough, made possible in part by Saunders’ strategic leadership and personal investment, remains one of the most significant political milestones in the modern history of the Turks and Caicos Islands.